Battle of Kilinochchi (1998): Casualties

 LTTE handed over 684 bodies, which were in good condition, of the more than 1000 dead-bodies of SLA soldiers recovered from the battlefield, according to the LTTE sources in London, to SLA through ICRC in two phases.
 In addition to these 262 dead-bodies were recovered by the Sri Lankan military.
 In Colombo, hospital officials said an additional 53 soldiers have died in hospitals.
 A total of 989 dead bodies have been received by the Sri Lankan military.

 In a heavily guarded area, representatives of various regiments spent over 20 hours identifying dead-bodies.
 Those who were personally identified were handed over to the next of kin whilst those who were only identified as soldiers were cremated at a close ceremony with full military honours.

+Tamil People reaction

 In the north, Tamils have donated blood and helped the LTTE care for wounded soldiers.
 People gathered in large numbers in the area to welcome the Liberation Tigers who took part in the operation with soft drinks and coconut water.